Palestinians say Israeli army kills 14-year-old during raid | Law-Order

 - Israel

-Israeli security forces fatally shot a 14-year-old Palestinian during an early morning raid on Friday into a refugee camp in the occupied West Bank, Palestinian health officials said, the latest incident in weeks of surging violence.
+Jerusalem, Jan 16 (AP) Israeli security forces fatally shot a 14-year-old Palestinian during an early morning raid on Monday into a refugee camp in the occupied West Bank, Palestinian health officials said, the latest incident in weeks of surging violence.

 The Palestinian Health Ministry identified the deceased teenager as Omar Khumour and said he died after being struck in the head by a bullet during an Israeli military raid into Dheisha refugee camp near the city of Bethlehem.